davesnx/styled-ppx/documents/testing.md

 When asked to "add a test" in the context of cram tests, add one to one of those folders.

+One `test-css-support` entry is generated, not hand-written:
+`packages/ppx/test/css-support/spec-conformance.t` is produced by `make css-oracle` from the coverage oracle (see `documents/css-coverage-oracle.md`).
+Never edit it by hand; regenerate it and commit the diff (`make css-oracle-check` gates drift).

+Run cram tests through the suite alias (`make test-css-support`, `dune build @test-css-support`).
+An alias scoped to a `.t` directory (`dune build @packages/.../some-test.t/runtest`) silently no-ops and exits 0: dune attaches the alias to the directory holding the `(cram ...)` stanza, not the test.

 Test types:

 - **File tests**: `name.t` — single self-contained file.